...

 If you grant permission and CPS initiates an interview with your child in your home, they will likely not allow you in the same room.
 The reason for this is that CPS does not want you to distract or otherwise influence the responses that your child gives to the questions of the CPS investigator.

 Therefore, you might feel tempted to coach your child to give specific responses to anticipated questions.
 Pressuring a child to answer in a certain way is a bad idea on many levels.
 For one, it will make you look terrible in the eyes of the CPS investigator.
-Attempting to lie or act deceitfully with the investigation can come back to haunt you if you get into a situation where your case goes in front of a judge.
-The other relevant consideration is that your child, depending on their age, probably will struggle to distinguish between the truth and what you want your child to say.
+Lying or being deceitful during the investigation can harm you if your case goes to court.
+Additionally, your child may struggle to differentiate between the truth and what you want them to say, depending on their age.
 The result will likely be your child struggling to give any kind of coherent answer.

 Interviewing your child at school